Home » The Blog » WordPress » Where are WordPress Files “Stored”?

 WordPress File Locations

-Some folks jump over to Appearance > Editor and modify the .php files.
-But unfortunately, they then end up with a broken site.
+Some folks jump over to Appearance > Editor and modify the .php files by following some online “how to.”
+Unfortunately, they end up with a broken site.

 Many hosts have that area “turned off” by default.
-So if you don’t understand the layout and syntax of .php, stay out of the file editor area.
+So, if you don’t understand the layout and syntax of .php, don’t mess around in the file editor area.

 WordPress File Locations